 Aspen Snowmass Summer Checklist

-• Explore the Lost Forest, a family-friendly collection of activities and attractions located at Elk Camp at Snowmass, including an alpine coaster, ropes challenges and a climbing wall.
+• Explore the Lost Forest, a family-friendly collection of activities and attractions located at Elk Camp at Snowmass, including an alpine coaster, a zipline, ropes challenges, and a climbing wall.

 • The Snowmass Bike Park offers 25 miles of downhill riding with a 3,000-vertical-foot drop.
 Sound too intimidating?
 There’s a good breadth of variety, from gentle and winding beginner routes to playful adventure terrain with features and jumps.